FAQs About the Convention

 What is Hal-Con?

-It’s the largest costumed event in the Maritimes.
+It’s the largest costumed event in Atlantic Canada.
 It’s a weekend of excitement, and panels, celebrities, activities, learning, and entertaining events for all ages in a fun, welcoming environment free of judgment.
 Combining the best elements of a Comic Con and a Maritime Kitchen Party, Hal-Con is a blast.

 Where is Hal-Con?